This page contains frequently asked questions about the Quest high performance computing cluster at Northwestern.

 There are two ways to use GPUs on Quest.
 You can either purchase your own GPU nodes or use a general access allocation (i.e. Research I, Research II, and Education) to access shared GPU nodes.Please see GPUs on Quest for more information.

 How do I transfer files to and from Box on Quest?

-module load firefox firefoxto launch the firefox browser.
-In that browser you can log into Box and transfer files.
+firefoxto launch the firefox browser.
+In that browser you can log into OneDrive and transfer files.

 How do I use Amazon AWS on Quest?

-The Amazon CLI is a python package install and is simple to install on Quest.
-To install this package, type the following commands:
+The Amazon CLI is a python package install and is installed system wide on Quest.
+To load this package, run:

 How do I use the Google Cloud SDK on Quest?

-The Google Cloud SDK is not installed system-wide on Quest, but it is
+The Google Cloud SDK is installed system-wide on Quest.
+To load this package, run:

 How do I get access to the Globus endpoint for RDSS (RESFILES/FSMRESFILES)?

 To be able to use Globus to transfer data to and from your RDSS (also known as RESFILES or FSMRESFILES), open a service request by emailing firstname.lastname@example.org.